 - Twin XL (80”) Sheets, Comforter, Pillows, Blanket(s) and Mattress Pad

-- Towels (two is prime, one to use while washing another!)
+- Towels (two is ideal, one to use while washing another!)

-- Study lamp and/or floor lamp and light bulbs
+- Study lamp and/or floor lamp with light bulbs

 - Power Strips (instead of extension cords) with surge protection

-- Cell Phone (Land-line Room phones with voicemail are available upon request via the Personal Information Link in Bannerweb.
-You need to provide your own telephone and there is a $50 installation for the academic year.
-Regarding cell phones at present we find Verizon, AT&T Wireless and Sprint offer the best reception and service plans for the Middlebury area.
+- We find Verizon, AT&T Wireless and Sprint offer the best reception and service plans for the Middlebury area.
 For details on coverage and plans, see the company’s website).

-- Computer (You may connect a single computer of your own to the campus network in your residence hall room.
-Both Windows and Apple computers are supported on campus and you are strongly encouraged to purchase one of the systems recommended by Middlebury.
+- Both Windows and Apple computers are supported on campus and you are strongly encouraged to purchase one of the systems recommended by Middlebury.
 The College Bookstore sells Apple computers which incoming students are eligible to purchase at an "education discount".
 Please consult with the Helpdesk staff at 802-443-2200 to discuss the recommended configurations for student computer systems, and review the information on our Web site: go.middlebury.edu/computers

-- Ethernet Cord (Residence halls use hard-wired network systems, and most have wireless, but they are always good to have for streaming video and during high-traffic times
+- Residence halls use hard-wired network systems, and most have wireless, but they are always good to have for streaming video and during high-traffic times

 - Dress is mostly informal, but you will need to "dress up" on occasion.
 Generally, students wear jeans, T-shirts, sweatshirts, sweaters and casual pants or skirts.
 The winter months (December through February) bring some cold days and sometimes subzero temperatures.
 You will need a very warm winter coat, a hat, scarf, mittens, socks, boots and sweaters.
 At Middlebury, students often sacrifice style for warmth and comfort.

-- Microwave (Some students prefer to bring there own, however there are microwaves available in the kitchenettes of every dorm open for common use).
+- Some students prefer to bring there own, however there are microwaves available in the kitchenettes of every dorm open for common use.

 Your Room: What You Don’t Need

-- Cars (Parking on campus is limited, so we discourage students from bringing cars unless absolutely necessary.
-Cars are permitted, but they must be registered with the Department of Public Safety.
-To begin the registration process before you arrive, log onto BannerWeb and fill out the form titled "Register Your Vehicle."
-You can also register your car upon arrival at the Welcome Center; please bring your license and registration.
-Students with vehicles will receive a copy of the parking regulations and parking permit at the Welcome Center).
+- While cars are permitted, they must be registered with the Department of Public Safety.
+To begin the registration process before you arrive, log onto BannerWeb with your license and registration information and fill out the form titled "Register Your Vehicle."
+Students with vehicles will need to pick up their parking permit upon arrival on campus.

 - Halogen lights

-- Christmas lights (rope lights encased in a tube are permitted)
+- Rope lights encased in a tube are permitted

 - Candles, incense, and any devices that create open flames